renatodellosso/The-Long-North/Wider Setting Ideas.md

 		* Silvery, slightly iridescent
 * Languages
 	* Imperial (Common)
-	* Dorek
+	* Dvairek
-		* Pre-imperial northern language, spoken by the Doren people
+		* Pre-imperial northern language, spoken by the Dvairen people
 		* Nominally outlawed
 	* Celestial
 		* Used by the sil'Ashatari